The Mahler measure of exact polynomials in three variables: Examples

-This identity is interesting because this is the only example have been found with CM elliptic curve.
+This identity is interesting because this is the only example that has been found with CM elliptic curves.

-d) Similarly, one can prove (under Beilinson's conjecture and up to rational factors) all of pure identities in Table \ref{table:1}, excepted from identities (5), (6), (7), and (8).
-It suffices to consider identity (5) since Lalín and Nair showed that the polynomials (5), (6), (7), and (8) share the same Mahler measure (see \cite{LN}).
-Let us consider identity (5)
+d) The same arguments apply to all pure identities in Table \ref{table:1}, except for identities (5), (6), (7), (8), and (12).
+In this section, we study the first four identities.
+It suffices to consider identity (5) since Lalín and Nair showed that the polynomials (5), (6), (7), and (8) share the same Mahler measure (see \cite{LN23}).
+Let us recall identity (5) in Table \ref{table:1}

-where $P$ is of the form \eqref{exact}.
+The polynomial $P = 1 + (x+1)y +(x-1)z$ is of the form \eqref{exact}.
 We have the following decomposition so